Children International: History

+In the 1980s, the organization began expanding its scope by launching sponsorship agencies in Guatemala, Colombia, Honduras and the Dominican Republic.
+It would later change its name to Children International.
+Children International is currently a secular organization which supports equal participation for all children regardless of religion.

+The organization operates in 10 countries, including Colombia, the Dominican Republic, Ecuador, Guatemala, Honduras, India, Mexico, the Philippines, the United States and Zambia.

 Approach

 According to the Children International website, the organization's goal is to graduate healthy, educated, empowered and employed young adults from their program so they can achieve the goal of breaking the cycle of poverty.
 The organization delivers these results via its community centers, which offer programs, computers, libraries and other educational tools.
 Educational support of this kind is frequently absent or difficult to acquire in impoverished areas, leading to secondary illiteracy and educational lags.
 The foundation has decided to find a way to receive donations in additional ways, opening up to receive donations in select cryptocurrencies.

 The foundation continues to look for ways to continue improving.
 Community centers serve as a distribution network for aid, although the focus is on using each center as "a unique support system" that offers skill and leadership training, college preparation and confidence building.
 Children International has indicated that its interests lie in cross-sector work with private industry, local and national governments, individuals and other non-governmental organizations.

 Children International uses a child sponsorship model to fund these activities, with nearly all of its funding coming from private donations.
 Funds are transferred to each agency, which oversee the organization’s community centers, according to an approved budget.